How are link previews handled by the different social sites?

 A link preview will generally be handled differently based on the social site you're posting to.
 Please see the list below for the relevant link preview information for different social sites and RSS Auto Posters.

-How and when a link preview is displayed on Facebook is largely dependant on the settings you've selected when setting up or editing a Facebook posting service.
+How and when a link preview is displayed on Facebook is largely dependant on the settings you've selected when setting up or editing a Facebook posting profile.

 If you set the “Post as full-sized image” option to “No”, it will post the link preview as normal.

 If you set the “Post as full-sized image” option to “Yes” and the link preview was automatically generated, then it will treat the link preview as an image.
 Also, links will no longer be stripped from the message as this would remove information from the message which would have been in the link preview.

 If the “Automatically generate link previews” option is set to “Yes” but a message has no photos or videos attached, the program will search for links in the body (text) of the post.
 It will then pull metadata (e.g. title, description and image) for the first link it comes across.

-For more information on Facebook Page posting service settings, please see this page.
+For more information on Facebook Page posting profile settings, please see this page.